aarondill/Vercel-Project-Manager/README.md

 ## Setup

-This extension will automatically detect any project with a .vercel/project.json file in it and use the project id defined in that file.
+This extension will automatically detect any project with a `.vercel/project.json` file in it and use the project id defined in that file.
 If you are unsure of where that file comes from, check out the [Vercel CLI](https://vercel.com/docs/cli).
 If you already have the Vercel CLI installed, run `vercel link` in your terminal or use the button on the side panel to connect to a Vercel project.

-1. Go to your [Vercel tokens page](https://vercel.com/account/tokens) and sign in
-2. Press `Create`
-3. Type a name into `TOKEN NAME`
-4. Select a scope.
-(Note: This extension will only work with scopes for which permission is granted.
-Attempting to use it on a disallowed scope will likely return many errors.
-To avoid this, selecting `full account` is recommended, but not required)
-5. Select an expiration date.
-Selecting `no expiration` will result in the least maintenance, however, selecting a date simply means you will have to generate a new token after that date to continue using this extension
-6. Press `Create Token`
-7. **Copy the code!** This is very important, because if you close it without copying, you have to regenerate a new token.
-8. Open VSCode and navigate to settings

-- If using settings.json, add `
-"vercel.AccessToken": "<YOUR-TOKEN-GOES-HERE>",`

-- if using the settings UI, search for `@ext:aarondill.vercel-project-manager-vscode` and input your token under `Vercel: Access Token`

-  ### _You may have to reload VSCode for the changes to take effect_

-9. Enjoy!
+Run the `Log in` command to log into your vercel account.

 ## Extension Settings

 This extension contributes the following settings:

-- `vercel.AccessToken`: Your Vercel Access Token(found at https://vercel.com/account/tokens).
 - `vercel.RefreshRate`: Number of minutes to wait between refreshes of Deployments and Environment.
 (Default 5 minutes)
 - `vercel.DeploymentCount`: Number of deployments to display from Vercel.
 (Default 20)